 There are so many charities out there doing amazing work, and it’s natural to want to help them as much as possible.
 Luckily, whichever cause you’re passionate about, there are lots of different ways for you and your family to support these organizations.
 Looking for some ideas?
 Here are five to get you started!

 Perhaps the most obvious way to help a charity is to donate to them.
 This could be financial, for example, by setting up a regular direct debit or making a one-off contribution to a particular appeal, but there are other options too.
 For instance, you could donate any unwanted clothes, toys, or books to a charity store or food items to a soup kitchen or homeless shelter.
 Similarly, animal shelters often welcome donations of toys and food for cats and dogs.
 You could even consider donating blood – an action that will literally save lives.
+And if you’re looking to do something for the environment and for people in need, there’s a charity in the US where you can donate your car – you can read more on their website here.

 Another way to help charities and nonprofit organizations is to do some fundraising for them.
 There are lots of options here, too, such as being sponsored to run a marathon or do some other sort of challenge, holding an event or raffle in your office, or having a bake sale.
 Depending on where you work, you could also put a donation tin out to encourage colleagues, customers, or clients to give their spare change.